-Tour the Gorkhi-Terelj National Park on horseback with Stone Horse Mongolia
+Gorkhi Terelj National Park Horse Riding with Stone Horse Expeditions in Mongolia

-Horseback riding in Mongolia through an ancient cultural landscape
+Experience Horseback Riding in Mongolia through an ancient cultural landscape

-10 Days in Country – 8 Days Riding Horses in Gorkhi-Terelj
+10 Days in Country – 8 Days Riding Horses in Gorkhi Terelj National Park

 This tour takes a total of ten days from arrival in Mongolia to departure, with eight days of actual riding.
 We’ll have you in the saddle within 24 hours of entering the country.
 The Gorkhi-Terelj National Park lies northeast of the capital city of Ulaanbaatar and within easy reach of the city.
 For those who have only a short time to visit but want to experience the real Mongolian countryside by horseback, this ride will cover some spectacular terrain, intriguing historical sites and exposure to traditional nomadic herding culture.